 - Your phone number is correct

-- Your web url is current
+- Your web

 - Any descriptors or categories for your business are consistent.

 The more stable and consistent you can make it, the better Google likes you.